 “ I respect the views of my Labour colleagues who are for retaining first past the post.
 But I disagree with them.
 Why?
 Fundamentally, because AV offers an opportunity for political reform, ensuring the voice of the public is heard louder than it has been in the past.
 And given the standing of politics that is an opportunity we should take.
 It is a system that combines the direct representation of first-past-the-post with one that will make the votes of more people count.”The Guardian – 16th February 2011

-However, even more Labour MPs campaigned for No. The former Foreign Secretary, Margaret Beckett, even became President of the No Campaign.
+However, even more Labour MPs campaigned to maintain FPTP.
+The former Foreign Secretary, Margaret Beckett, even became President of the No Campaign.